JamalZeynalov/allure_docker_service_ui/README.md

 <br>
 > After the service is deployed you have to modify parameters accordingly to send results:<br>
 > Set "project_id" in ISO 8601 date format (YYYY-MM-DD).<br>
-> Set a hostname of the running AllureDockerService app in "docker_allure_service_url" variable
+> Set a hostname of the running AllureDockerService app in "docker_allure_service_url" variable.

 After some results are uploaded you can navigate to the application home page and check reports:<br>
 [http://localhost:8000](http://localhost:8000)